List of Coronation Street characters introduced in 2021: Ronnie Bailey

-MacLeod teased that Ronnie arrives at "the worst possible time", since he arrives in Weatherfield at the same time that Grace Vickers (Kate Spencer) goes into labour prematurely.
-He compared his arrival to "holding the hand grenade with the pin already out and just wondering when to drop it", but added that he "means no malice" by his actions.
-MacLeod also compared Ronnie's personality to former character Danny Baldwin (Bradley Walsh), noting that like Danny, Ronnie is "slightly ruthless but also irrepressibly charming", and that Coronation Street has not had a character like Ronnie "for a while".
+MacLeod teased that Ronnie arrives at "the worst possible time," since he arrives in Weatherfield at the same time that Grace Vickers (Kate Spencer) goes into labour prematurely.
+He compared his arrival to "holding the hand grenade with the pin already out and just wondering when to drop it," but added that he "means no malice" by his actions.
+MacLeod also compared Ronnie's personality to former character Danny Baldwin (Bradley Walsh), noting that like Danny, Ronnie is "slightly ruthless but also irrepressibly charming," and that Coronation Street has not had a character like Ronnie "for a while."
 Morgan's portrayal of Ronnie was not initially announced.
-Without giving any details on the portrayer, MacLeod stated that the actor is "fabulous" and "really, really strong".
+Without giving any details on the portrayer, MacLeod stated that the actor is "fabulous" and "really, really strong."
 When his casting was announced, Morgan stated: "It's so great to be joining Coronation Street.
 I grew up watching it, I know the characters, I've lived the stories and now, to play my part on the street, I can only say I'm blessed.
-In my household it has always been a firm favourite", and added that Ronnie is an "enigmatic character".
+In my household it has always been a firm favourite," and added that Ronnie is an "enigmatic character."

 Ronnie's estranged wife Kat Bailey (Melissa Bailey) arrives in Weatherfield, due to him ignoring her phone calls.
 He explains that he wants to stay in Weatherfield since he needs to know if Michael (Ryan Russell) is his son or his nephew.
 Morgan explained that after Ronnie keeping the secret for over three decades, it is the actions of Kat that motivate him to find out the truth.
 He explains that prior to Aggie (Lorna Laidlaw) meeting Ed, she had a relationship with Ronnie, and the timeline of Michael's birth means that Ronnie could be Ronnie's father.
-Morgan states that due to being 50 and having no children, Ronnie is "yearning for fatherhood", and that if Michael is his son, it "would mean everything to him".
-He also hinted that if this were the case, Ronnie would not have an issue with telling Ed, since he is "slightly arrogant".
+Morgan states that due to being 50 and having no children, Ronnie is "yearning for fatherhood," and that if Michael is his son, it "would mean everything to him."
+He also hinted that if this were the case, Ronnie would not have an issue with telling Ed, since he is "slightly arrogant."

+In 2026, Chloe Timms from Inside Soap wrote that she "loved" Ronnie and Debbie together.
+For his role as Ronnie, Morgan was longlisted for "Best Actor" at the 2026 Inside Soap Awards.